-Animal reproduction studies have not been conducted with benzonatate capsules.
-It is also not known whether benzonatate capsules can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Benzonatate capsules should be given to a pregnant woman only if clearly needed.
+Animal reproduction studies have not been conducted with benzonatate.
+It is also not known whether benzonatate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Benzonatate should be given to a pregnant woman only if clearly needed.

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk caution should be exercised when benzonatate capsules are administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when benzonatate is administered to a nursing woman.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Carcinogenicity, mutagenicity, and reproduction studies have not been conducted with benzonatate capsules.
+Carcinogenicity, mutagenicity, and reproduction studies have not been conducted with benzonatate.

 Intentional and unintentional overdose may result in death, particularly in children.